What Are the Best Areas To Stay in When Visiting Sedona?

 Oak Creek Canyon, a 16-mile gorge south of the Grand Canyon, is not only an impressive natural landmark but also a haven for outdoor enthusiasts.
 With its inspiring views and myriad adventures, it's a place that calls for exploration.
 The drive along State Route 89A to Oak Creek is considered one of the most scenic routes in the area, offering a prelude to the wonders you'll encounter, including the iconic Bell Rock.

-Midgley Bridge offers an astounding overlook just a short drive from downtown Sedona, where the rugged rock faces set the stage for the beauty of the canyon.
+Midgley Bridge offers an astounding overlook just a short drive from downtown Sedona, where rugged rock faces set the stage for the canyon's beauty.
 Once in the canyon, you can indulge in the picturesque scenery, take a dip in some of America's best swimming holes, or relax in the picnic areas.
-For those looking for a memorable wrap-up, the Oak Creek Canyon Vista provides a panoramic view of the gorge, often accompanied by the added charm of local Native American art for sale.
+For those looking for a memorable stay, the Oak Creek Canyon Vista offers panoramic views of the gorge, often complemented by the charm of local Native American art for sale.
+Other day trips include Orchard Canyon, tucked into Oak Creek Canyon, offering a quiet, scenic place to stay amid red rock views, or Junipine Resort, where visitors can overlook the expansive natural views.

 Bell Rock: Climbing and Vortex Energy

-Bell Rock stands out as a family-friendly hiking destination with its relatively easy trails that offer room for exploration and rock scrambling.
+Bell Rock stands out as a family-friendly hiking destination, with relatively easy trails that offer ample room for exploration and rock scrambling.
 The lack of a clearly defined trail adds to the adventure as you climb towards the higher levels of Bell Rock, with various plateaus providing stunning views of Courthouse Butte and the Sedona Valley.
-The Bell Rock Pathway and Courthouse Butte Loop are popular trails in the vicinity, with the latter encircling the base of Bell Rock and providing ample opportunities for exploration and enjoyment of the Sedona landscape.
+The Bell Rock Pathway and Courthouse Butte Loop are popular trails in the area, with the latter encircling the base of Bell Rock and offering ample opportunities to explore and enjoy the Sedona landscape.

 Staying in Style with VacayAZ

-As you plan your journey to Sedona's wondrous terrains, allow yourself the luxury of a seamless stay with VacayAZ.
+As you plan your journey to Sedona's wondrous terrain, treat yourself to a seamless stay with VacayAZ.
 With our handpicked selection of premium vacation rentals in Phoenix, Scottsdale, and Sedona, we ensure that your Arizona getaway is nothing short of spectacular.
 Each of our properties embodies the pinnacle of luxury and comfort, providing an idyllic retreat after a day of exploration.
+Some of our many amenities include a hot tub, modern comforts, an on-site spa, and a bar.
 Choose VacayAZ for an unparalleled vacation experience where every detail is curated to perfection, making your Sedona adventure as breathtaking as the landscape itself.
 Call us today or browse our selection of properties!